 - The black bridle across the face, nape, and throat varies extensively and may help Blue Jays recognize one another.

-- The oldest known wild, banded Blue Jay was at least 17 years, 6 months old when it was found dead after being caught in fishing gear.
+- The oldest known wild, banded Blue Jay was at least 26 years, 11 months old when it was found dead after being caught in fishing gear.
 It had been banded in the Newfoundland/Labrador/St. Pierre et Miquelon area in 1989 and was found there in 2016.

 Blue Jays are found in all kinds of forests but especially near oak trees; they’re more abundant near forest edges than in deep forest.
 They’re common in urban and suburban areas, especially where oaks or bird feeders are found.